lianhc/wwfem/README.md

 ![banner The Twelve Earthly Branches Energy](https://github.com/lianhc/wwfem/blob/main/logo/4.png)

 ## 3. Bandageman1w
 The Bandageman1w is a collection of 10,000 unique Bandage Man NFTs, which comes from that we always tie ourselves to problems, search to be free and fear to be free.
-We hope these NFTs can help us to see ourselves in a right way and find a inner peace.
+We hope these NFTs can help us to see ourselves in a right way and find inner peace.
 ![banner Bandageman1w](https://github.com/lianhc/wwfem/blob/main/logo/Banner.png)

 ## More details